THEOplayer/documentation/getting-started/02-frameworks/07-wordpress/00-getting-started.md

 This guide describes one approach to integrate the THEOplayer Web SDK in an open-source WordPress.org deployment by using _Custom Code Blocks_ and the _Code Editor_.
 As a developer, you can also opt for different approaches, as explained by [https://webdesign.tutsplus.com/tutorials/how-to-add-custom-javascript-to-your-wordpress-site--cms-34368](https://webdesign.tutsplus.com/tutorials/how-to-add-custom-javascript-to-your-wordpress-site--cms-34368) and [https://www.wpbeginner.com/wp-tutorials/how-to-easily-add-javascript-in-wordpress-pages-or-posts/](https://www.wpbeginner.com/wp-tutorials/how-to-easily-add-javascript-in-wordpress-pages-or-posts/).

-There's currently no official [THEOplayer WordPress plugin](https://wordpress.org/plugins/search/theoplayer/), so [reach out to us](https://www.theoplayer.com/contact) if you're interested in collaborating on this.
+Interested in our WordPress 5+ plugin?
+[Reach out to us](https://www.theoplayer.com/contact) if you want to evaluate this.

 ## Selected approach